-- Guide to Interconnection - A step by step guide to interconnecting a distributed generation resource with Mid-Ohio Energy's distribution system. - Operational Policies - - Policy 521 "Distributed Generation" regarding interconnections to the Mid-Ohio Energy system. - Policy 525 "Interconnection and Operation of Distributed Resources". - Policy 507 "Qualifying Cogeneration and Small Power Production Facilities" determining whether a load is distributed for purchase by either Mid-Ohio Energy or Buckeye Power. - Policy 508 "Line Extension and New Service Installations" providing guidelines and fee requirements for net metering service classifications. - Technical Guidelines This section includes the definitions and technical specifications for all Distributed Resource connections. - Net Metering This section is a rate schedule "NM" for residential loads of 25 kW and below, OR for non-residential loads that are 100 kW and below. - Application for Distributed Resource This is the application containing information relevant for your interconnection project.
-Please note there is a \$250.00 application fee to be paid before the application will be reviewed by the cooperative, and a \$300.00 fee for engineering inspection (total of \$550.00) before the project is cleared to be energized.
+• Operational Policies -

+- Policy 521 "Distributed Generation" regarding interconnections to the Mid-Ohio Energy system. - Policy 525 "Interconnection and Operation of Distributed Resources". - Policy 507 "Qualifying Cogeneration and Small Power Production Facilities" determining whether a load is distributed for purchase by either Mid-Ohio Energy or Buckeye Power. - Policy 508 "Line Extension and New Service Installations" providing guidelines and fee requirements for net metering service classifications. - Technical Guidelines This section includes the definitions and technical specifications for all Distributed Resource connections. - Net Metering This section is a rate schedule "NM" for residential loads of 25 kW and below, OR for non-residential loads that are 100 kW and below. - Application for Distributed Resource This is the application containing information relevant for your interconnection project.
+Please note there is a \$250.00 application fee to be paid before the application will be reviewed by the cooperative.

-In addition to the documents contained in this manual, all interconnected resources and facilities must complete the required agreements and, if necessary, have a system impact study performed.
+In addition to the documents contained in this manual, all interconnected resources and facilities will need to fill out any required agreements and have a system impact study performed if necessary.
 Specifics required will be determined depending on the size and intended purpose of each installation.

-If you have questions upon your review of this manual, please contact one of our offices and we will be glad to assist you.
+If you have more questions upon your review of this manual, please contact one of our offices and we will be glad to assist you.
 Good luck with your project!